Artem-Viveritsa/FusionJewelryToolkit/README.md

 5. After installation, the commands appear under Solid → Create.

 ## What's new
-- Added new command `GemstonesOnFaceAtCurve` for placing gemstones along sketch curves with variable sizes.
+- Added new command [GemstonesOnFaceBetweenCurves](#gemstonesonfacebetweencurves--place-gemstones-between-two-curves) for placing gemstones between two sketch curves with automatic sizing based on distance.
-- Added option for `CuttersForGemstones` to configure the cutter bottom type (Hole, Cone, Hemisphere).
-- Now uses custom `Jewelry Material Library.adsklib` instead of Fusion's standard material library.
+- Enhanced [GemstonesOnFaceAtCurve](#gemstonesonfaceatcurve--place-gemstones-along-a-curve-with-variable-sizes) with nonlinear interpolation for complex sizing patterns.
 - See [full changelog](CHANGELOG.md) for complete version history.

 ---